 Our History – Burt Brill & Cardens

-Charles Burt Brill, whose grandfather had been the owner of Brill’s Baths, at the time the largest baths in Europe set up in practice in 1901 and was later joined in partnership by Arthur Edwards
+Charles Burt Brill came from a famous Brighton family.
+Mr Burt Brill’s grandfather was the owner of Brill’s Baths in Brighton, at the time the largest baths in Europe.
+Charles set up practice as a solicitor in 1901 and was later joined in partnership by Arthur Edwards, forming Burt Brill & Edwards.

 The two firms continued, Cardens being run by a succession of Cardens’ until Kenneth Edwards (confusingly no relation of Arthur Edwards) joined D’Arcy Carden in the early 1960s.

 In 1986, the two Firms merged, to form Burt Brill & Cardens.
 Our main office is still based at number 30 Old Steine, where Sir Herbert set up practice over 120 years ago.